i3arnon/i3arnon.github.io/_drafts/task-enumerable-awaiter.md

 `GetAwaiter` can also be an extension method so it's possible to turn existing types to awaitables with the right custom awaiter.

-I recently made such an awaiter to allow awaiting a collection of tasks together by calling `Task.WhenAll` and wrapping the returned `Task`'s awaiter:
+I recently made such an awaiter for awaiting a collection of tasks together by calling `Task.WhenAll` and wrapping the returned `Task`'s awaiter:

 ```csharp
 struct TaskEnumerableAwaiter : INotifyCompletion